 It’s easier to remove trim if you start at one end and work your way down.
 That way you can use leverage on the trim to your advantage, pulling out on the loose end to help loosen nails along the way.
 Be careful, though.
 It’s also easy to overdo it and snap trim by bending it out too far.

 If you pry against the wall where there’s no stud, the pry bar might just go right through the drywall.
 You can avoid this problem by prying only where studs are located.
 An easy way to find studs is to look for the nails along the top of the baseboard.
 These are usually driven into studs, so prying above them should be safe.
 If you can’t spot any nails through the paint, reach for the stud finder.

 Removing trim nails by pounding them out with a hammer usually causes splintering and damage to the face of the molding.
 To avoid this, pull the nails from the back of the molding.
-Grab the nail at the base with an end-cutting nippers and roll the nippers along the curved jaw to pull the nail.
+Grab the nail at the base with end-cutting nippers and roll the nippers along the curved jaw to pull the nail.
 Don’t squeeze the jaws any more than needed or you’ll cut through the nail.
-If you don’t have a pair of nippers handy, a locking pliers (Vise-Grip is one brand) will also work.
-Our guide for buying better trim paint will save you a ton of time and hassle.
+If you don’t have a pair of nippers handy, locking pliers (Vise-Grip is one brand) will also work.

 Be Careful With Miters

 Miters are often pinned together at the point with a pair of finish nails driven in from both sides.
 If you simply pry off one side of the miter and pull it loose, you’re likely to damage the moldings.
 Instead, gently pry off both mitered moldings as a unit, then carefully work the joint apart little by little.
 If you are not having any luck separating the two moldings, cut the nails with a hacksaw blade or an oscillating tool.